 Item 1.
 Business 1

 Item 1A.
 Risk Factors 11

 Item 1B.
-Unresolved Staff Comments 15
+Unresolved Staff Comments 16

 Item 2.
 Properties 16

 Item 3.
 Legal Proceedings 19

 Item 4.
-Submission of Matters to a Vote of Security Holders 19
+(Removed and Reserved) 19

 PART II

 Item 5.
 Market for Registrant's Common Equity, Related Shareholder Matters and Issuer Purchases of Equity Securities 20

 Item 6.
 Selected Financial Data 22

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 23

 Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk 36

 Item 8.
 Financial Statements and Supplementary Data 37

 Item 9.
 Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 37

 Item 9A.
-Controls and Procedures 37
+Controls and Procedures 38

 Item 9B.
 Other Information 41

 PART III

 Item 10.
 Directors, Executive Officers and Corporate Governance 41

 Item 11.
 Executive Compensation 43

 Item 12.
 Security Ownership of Certain Beneficial Owners and Management and Related Shareholder Matters 43

 Item 13.
-Certain Relationships and Related Transactions, and Director Independence 43
+Certain Relationships and Related Transactions, and Director Independence 44

 Item 14.
-Principal Accountant Fees and Services 43
+Principal Accountant Fees and Services 44

 PART IV

 Item 15.
-Exhibits and Financial Statement Schedules 44
+Exhibits and Financial Statement Schedules 45

-Signatures 46
+Signatures 47

 INDEX T O CONSOLIDATED FINANCIAL STATEMENTS F-1

 This filing with the United States Securities and Exchange Commission ("SEC") is being made pursuant to the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
 Certain matters contained in this filing may constitute forward-looking statements.
 When used in this Form 10-K, the words "project," "believe," "plan," "anticipate," "expect" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-Any one, or all, of the following factors could cause actual financial results to differ materially from those financial results mentioned in the forward-looking statements: the difficulty in predicting and responding to shifts in fashion trends, changes in the level of competitive pricing and promotional activity and other industry factors, overall economic and market conditions and the resultant impact on consumer spending patterns, lowered levels of consumer confidence and higher levels of unemployment, and continuation of lowered levels of consumer spending resulting from the worldwide economic downturn, any effects of terrorist acts or war, availability of suitable retail space for expansion, timing of store openings, seasonal fluctuations in gross sales, the departure of one or more key senior managers, import risks, including potential disruptions and changes in duties, tariffs and quotas, potential difficulty liquidating certain marketable security investments and other risks identified in our filings with the SEC.
-We disclaim any intent or obligation to update forward-looking statements even if experience or future changes make it clear that actual results may differ materially from any projected results expressed or implied therein.
+Any one, or all, of the following factors could cause actual financial results to differ materially from those financial results mentioned in the forward-looking statements: the difficulty in predicting and responding to shifts in fashion trends, changes in the level of competitive pricing and promotional activity and other industry factors, overall economic and market conditions and the resultant impact on consumer spending patterns, lowered levels of consumer confidence and higher levels of unemployment, and continuation of lowered levels of consumer spending resulting from the recent worldwide economic downturn, any effects of terrorist acts or war, availability of suitable retail space for expansion, timing of store openings, seasonal fluctuations in gross sales, the departure of one or more key senior managers, import risks, including potential disruptions and changes in duties, tariffs and quotas, the closing of any of our distribution centers, our ability to protect our intellectual property rights, risks associated with internet sales, response to new store concepts, potential difficulty liquidating certain marketable security investments and other risks identified in our filings with the SEC, including those set forth in item 1A of this Form 10-K. We disclaim any intent or obligation to update forward-looking statements even if experience or future changes make it clear that actual results may differ materially from any projected results expressed or implied therein.